-For potable water issues, the HSE-regulations refer to the potable water regulations.
-Regulations concerning potable water systems and potable water supply on mobile offshore units, apply to units that hold maritime certificates from The NMD, but must also adhere to the HSE-regulations when operating on the Norwegian continental shelf.
-Table 2.1 is a summary of existing Regulations and suggested standards.
+For potable water issues, the HSE regulations refer to the potable water regulations.
+Regulations concerning potable water systems and potable water supply on mobile offshore units, apply to units that have a Norwegian flag, but such units must also adhere to the HSE regulations when operating on the Norwegian continental shelf.
+Foreign offshore units that follow section 3 in the HSE regulations may also follow technical requirements in the NMA potable water regulations, see the guidelines to section 3.
+Table 2.1 is a summary of existing regulations and suggested standards.

-2.2.1 The Potable Water Regulations The Potable Water Regulations are in accordance with the European Union Regulations for potable water.
-The Regulations apply to units operating on the Norwegian continental shelf.
-The NIPH has made an analyses programme for potable water on offshore units, see 4.3.
-The programme has been designed to accommodate the requirements of the Potable Water Regulations.
+2.2.1 Potable Water Regulations

+The potable water regulations are in accordance with the EU regulations for potable water.
+The regulations apply to units operating on the Norwegian continental shelf.
+The NIPH has made an analysis programme for potable water on offshore units, see 4.3.
+The programme has been designed to accommodate the requirements of the potable water regulations.

-2.2.2 Health, Safety and the Environment Regulations
+2.2.2 HSE Regulations

 For offshore units on the Norwegian continental shelf, the HSE regulations apply.
-Practical water supply offshore differs somewhat from onshore systems, and the HSE regulations are used to detail the Potable water regulations requirements.
+Practical water supply offshore differs somewhat from onshore systems, and the HSE regulations are used to detail the potable water regulations requirements.

-The HSE Regulations give general requirements as to function, and thus contain no details for design and operation.
-But, in the comments to the Regulations, standards are specified.
-According to the Framework Regulations § 24 these standards are to be followed, or the alternative solutions chosen must be proven to be at least as reliable.
-The complete HSE Regulations cover potable water, but not all of it is equally relevant.
+The HSE regulations give general requirements about function and contain no details about design and operation.
+However, in the comments to the regulations, standards are specified.
+According to the Framework Regulations § 24 these standards must be followed, or the alternative solutions chosen must be proven to be at least as safe.
+The complete HSE regulations cover potable water but not all of it is equally relevant.
 The most important points are:

 - The Framework Regulations are the basis for the health, safety and environment work.
 The object clause requires health, safety and environment levels to be the very best and maintained by systematic work and constant improvement.
 Chapter II gives the basic principles to be as follows: All health, safety and environment matters should be adequately taken care of and hazards reduced to a minimum.
-Organization and level of competence should be satisfactory and according to requirements. - The Management Regulations pose important requirements to the design process such as hazard reduction, barriers, planning and analyses. - The Facilities Regulations pose general requirements to design and equipment, such as top level security, ergonomics and uncomplicated and sturdy design. § 61 establish that the design should be in accordance with requirements in the Activities Regulations and the Potable Water Regulations.
+Organisation and level of competence should be satisfactory and according to requirements. - The Management Regulations pose important requirements to the design process such as hazard reduction, barriers, planning and analyses. - The Facilities Regulations pose general requirements to design and equipment, such as top-level security, ergonomics and uncomplicated and sturdy design. § 61 states that the design should be in accordance with requirements in the Activities Regulations and the potable water regulations.
 Specific design requirements are not defined.
-Comments to this paragraph refer to design solutions in the guideline issued by the NIPH.

-The Activities Regulations cover performance of activities on the unit. § 13 states that sufficient supply of good quality potable water is required, and reference is made to the Potable Water Regulation.
+Comments to this paragraph refer to design solutions in the guideline issued by the NIPH. - The Activities Regulations cover performance of activities on the unit. § 13 states that sufficient supply of good quality potable water is required, and reference is made to the Potable Water Regulation.
 Reference is also made to the guideline prepared by the NIPH.